Brainiac101/ByteMe-GUI/README.md

 ## Serialization

-Added serialization, that is file handling, for saving customer data, item menu, and eacch user's orders.
+Added serialization, that is file handling, for saving customer data, item menu, and each user's orders.

 ## JUnit